freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1300.1

-Run the script and go to the rent menu.
-Enter a phone number and customer name.
+Run your script and go to the rent menu.
+Then, enter `1` to pick the first bike that is available.
+Enter `555-5555` for the phone number, and a customer name of your choosing.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
+- Follow the instructions closely
+- Make sure to use `555-5555` for the phone number
 - Make sure you are in the `project` folder first

 ## 1310.
 Check for new customer in psql prompt